Imperial County, California, USA

 |Size (tonnes)||Grade (g/t)||Au (oz)||Source||Au Cutoff (g/t)|

 The Company’s current program is focused upon permitting the Imperial project.
 Our team comprises accomplished industry leaders with demonstrated success in advancing projects through California-regulatory processes.
 We consider the Imperial project to be technically and economically viable, ecologically sustainable and socially equitable.
 The Company intends to use modern exploration and mining methods designed to protect the environment and to study environmentally responsible alternatives at all stages of project development.
 Benefits to the community will be multifold including increased jobs, rise in community-based spending and overall economic stimulation.
 Mining benefits also lead to increased government support for schools, hospitals and infrastructure.
 Our project proposal has sought extensive public consultation and the project plan addresses these local issues where feasible.
-The Company also intends to update economic analysis in the form of a pre-feasibility study in 2019.
+The Company also intends to update economic analysis in the form of a pre-feasibility study.

 A compliant EIS/EIR is prepared and final Record of Decision is to be issued